All Episodes

 They are long overdue.

-Uh Jim Jordan, anyway, we appreciate it.
+Jim Jordan, anyway, we appreciate it.

-An attack against one is a an attack against all, which would mean that Poland, if they were attacked by Russia and they were Russian missiles, would warrant then a military response, in my opinion.
+An attack against one is an attack against all, which would mean that Poland, if they were attacked by Russia and they were Russian missiles, would warrant then a military response, in my opinion.

-Uh and on top of all the chaos, I mean, Europe is going to suffer badly this winter because of the vindictiveness, the evil actions of one guy, Vladimir Putin.
+And on top of all the chaos, I mean, Europe is going to suffer badly this winter because of the vindictiveness, the evil actions of one guy, Vladimir Putin.

-He has shown a propensity to go scorched earth as he is targeting civilians all over uh Ukraine, targeting apartment buildings, targeting human infrastructure necessary, targeting even getting very close to nuclear facilities, which could be a a nuclear fallout disaster.
+He has shown a propensity to go scorched earth as he is targeting civilians all over Ukraine, targeting apartment buildings, targeting human infrastructure necessary, targeting even getting very close to nuclear facilities, which could be a nuclear fallout disaster.

-Uh so he's not shown any heart, soul, or conscience.
+So he's not shown any heart, soul, or conscience.

 This is what he said.

-President Trump: Is it too early to say whether this missile was fired from Russia?
+Mr. President, is you really to say whether this missile was fired from Russia?

-There is preliminary information that confess that.
+There is plenty of information that contests that.

-But we'll we'll see.
+But we'll see.

-Well, it's not we don't need the trajectory.
+Well, we don't need the trajectory.

-We need to know was it a Russian missile or not?
+We need to know, was it a Russian missile or not?

 I mean, it's really that simple.

-Now, it could it have been an accident.
+Now, could it have been an accident?

-Then we have the head, the NATO Secretary General, uh, out there saying that the Polish incident was caused by a Ukrainian missile fired against a Russian cruise missile.
+Then we have the head, the NATO Secretary General, out there saying that the Polish incident was caused by a Ukrainian missile fired against a Russian cruise missile.

 Here's what he said.

-You have no indication that Russia is preparing offensive military actions against NATO.
+We have no indication that Russia is preparing offensive military actions against NATO.

 Our preliminary analysis suggests that the incident was likely caused by a Ukrainian air defense missile fired to defend Ukrainian territory against Russian cruise missile attacks.